PA Server Monitor: Central Service

 The Central Service is the hub of the software.
 This is where the database is stored for historical reporting and trend analysis, alerts are sent from, and where all configuration is kept.
 The Central Service contains a web server from which the web interface and reports are viewed.

 Console

 The Console application is a native Windows application, and the "single pane of glass" from which all configuration, monitoring and reporting is done.
 The Console can be installed on multiple workstations, and they all connect to the Central Service through an HTTPS-based API.

 Satellite Monitoring Service

 The Satellite Monitoring Service enables remote and distributed monitoring.
 It is an optional monitoring engine (only available with the Ultra license) that can do all the same monitoring the Central Service can do.
-This can be installed in the same network as the Central Service to distribute monitoring load, or it can be installed at remote sites for monitoring devices that the Central Service can not access.
+This can be installed in the same network as the Central Service to distribute monitoring load, or it can be installed at remote sites for monitoring devices that the Central Service cannot access.
 Even in the remote site case, all configuration continues to be done through the Console application.
 The Satellite Monitoring Service also connects to the Central Service through the HTTPS-based API.